dado3212/ScreenMazer/README.md

 ## Installation:
-1. Download the [latest release](https://github.com/dado3212/screensaver/releases/latest) and double click to add it to Settings.
-Then customize it!
+1. Download the [latest zip file](https://github.com/dado3212/ScreenMazer/raw/master/ScreenMazer.zip), and extract ScreenMazer.saver from the .zip file.
+Then double click to add it to Settings.
+Feel free to customize it!

 Alternatively, you can build it from the source here.